by Eaman Elhadri

-If you haven’t figured this out yet, people can’t read our minds, even if we wished they could. 😉 Whether you’re delegating a chore to your kids or discussing responsibilities with your spouse, be very specific.
+If you haven’t figured this out yet, people can’t read our minds, even if we wished they could. 😉 When you’re delegating a chore to your kids, be very specific.

 Which leads me to my next point…

-If a monkey can be trained, so can a human being. 😉 Everyone in your household needs a chore/job.
+If a monkey can be trained, so can your kids. 😉 Every child in your household needs a chore/job.

-Your two year old can be taught to place blocks in a bin and your 80 year old mother-in-law can watch the kids for a bit while you do something important.
+Your two year old can be taught to place blocks in a bin and your big kids can do pretty much anything an adult can do.

 - Be nice.
 Do it without the yelling, complaining and fussing.